CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeServerSetting.md

 `func (o *ComputeServerSetting) UnsetStoragePhysicalDriveOperation()`

 UnsetStoragePhysicalDriveOperation ensures that no value is present for StoragePhysicalDriveOperation, not even an explicit nil
+### GetStorageUtilityImageOperation

+`func (o *ComputeServerSetting) GetStorageUtilityImageOperation() ComputeStorageUtilityImageOperation`

+GetStorageUtilityImageOperation returns the StorageUtilityImageOperation field if non-nil, zero value otherwise.

+### GetStorageUtilityImageOperationOk

+`func (o *ComputeServerSetting) GetStorageUtilityImageOperationOk() (*ComputeStorageUtilityImageOperation, bool)`

+GetStorageUtilityImageOperationOk returns a tuple with the StorageUtilityImageOperation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageUtilityImageOperation

+`func (o *ComputeServerSetting) SetStorageUtilityImageOperation(v ComputeStorageUtilityImageOperation)`

+SetStorageUtilityImageOperation sets StorageUtilityImageOperation field to given value.

+### HasStorageUtilityImageOperation

+`func (o *ComputeServerSetting) HasStorageUtilityImageOperation() bool`

+HasStorageUtilityImageOperation returns a boolean if a field has been set.

+### SetStorageUtilityImageOperationNil

+`func (o *ComputeServerSetting) SetStorageUtilityImageOperationNil(b bool)`

+ SetStorageUtilityImageOperationNil sets the value for StorageUtilityImageOperation to be an explicit nil

+### UnsetStorageUtilityImageOperation
+`func (o *ComputeServerSetting) UnsetStorageUtilityImageOperation()`

+UnsetStorageUtilityImageOperation ensures that no value is present for StorageUtilityImageOperation, not even an explicit nil
 ### GetStorageVirtualDriveOperation

 `func (o *ComputeServerSetting) GetStorageVirtualDriveOperation() ComputeStorageVirtualDriveOperation`